 What is all this talk about global warming?
 Two degrees?
 Five degrees?
 What’s the fuss?
 Is it real, or is it just a bunch of hokum dreamed up by some scientists to keep their grant money coming?
 We’ve just had a huge winter storm in the Midwest and its ten below zero outside.
 How can this be global warming!
-And even if we are warming, everyone I listen to says it’s not human induced.
+And even if we are warming, everyone I listen to says that we humans aren’t doing it – it’s some natural phenomenon like sun spots or volcanoes.
 What’s the big deal?

-First, climate and global warming are not the same thing.
-Climate is what gives us cold winters in one area, a rain forest in another and a dry desert in third.
+First, global warming and climate are not the same thing.
+Global warming is the increase in average overall temperature of the planet.
+Underscore the words “average” and “overall”.
+It’s not the cold winter temperatures people might be experiencing in New England on a given day in January.
+It’s the average temperature of the whole planet.
+Climate on the other hand is what gives us cold winters in one area, a rain forest in another and a dry desert in third.
 New England, Florida and Seattle all have different climates.
 Global warming can begin to shift those climates.
 For example, here in California it’s just been announced (Jan, 2014) that we are in the driest spell we’ve had in our entire history as a state.
 The state depends on the winter snow pack in the Sierra Mountains for much of its city and agricultural water.
 That’s down to 17% of what we usually have.
 Is California climate becoming more desert like?
-Is this the beginnings of climate change?
+Is this one of the signs that climate change is coming?

-So where is global warming coming from?
-And is it real?
-Let’s look at recent human history.
+So where is our present global warming coming from?
+Is it real?
+Are we causing it?
+To begin to understand this, let’s look at recent human history.

 It’s so easy to forget, in our technologically rich modern world, how much simpler things were just 300-400 years ago.
-In the 1600′s, the only way to get anywhere was by walking or horseback, by wagon or carriage.
+In the 1600’s, the only way to get anywhere was by walking or horseback, by wagon or horse-drawn carriage.
 A wooden sailing ship had no inboard motors; no radar, no GPS or radio; the captain had just a simple compass, a sextant, log entries and hand-drawn maps).
-Trains, cars and planes did not yet exist.
+Trains, cars and planes did not yet exist – no one had even dreamed of them yet.
 Electricity was a phenomenon of lightning storms, not power plants.
-Cooking was done over the fireplace and water was hauled from the nearby well or stream.
+Cooking was done over the fireplace and water was hauled by hand from a nearby well or stream.
 None of the conveniences we now take for granted existed.

 Medical knowledge was primitive, so huge numbers of people, especially children, died each year from small pox, diphtheria, whooping cough, tuberculosis, and other diseases.
 This kept the overall population from growing at more than a snail’s pace.